conradbeach/dotfiles/mac_setup_manual_steps.md

   - Turn on "Enable Messages in iCloud".
 (In Settings > iMessage.)
 - [ ] Obsidian
   - Set up Obsidian Sync.
 Put the vault in ~/Obsidian.
+- [ ] Perplexity
+  - Install from Mac App Store.
+  - Turn on "Launch at login".
+  - Disable all shortcuts except "New Thread".
+  - Set "New Thread" shortcut to Cmd-Shift-E.
+  - Sign in with email.
+(No password required.)
 - [ ] TablePlus
   - Enable Alert Mode 2.
 Warn before sending queries to the server except SELECT type queries.
 Change in Preferences > Security > Default Safe Mode for new connection.
 - [ ] Visual Studio Code